cliff-rosen/Octopus/backend/docs/db.md

 3. Content storage for Virtual Screens
 4. Session management and token storage

-This simple entity-relationship model provides a foundation for the Virtual Screen Manager application.
-The next step would be to define the specific attributes for each entity and create the corresponding database schema.

 ## Database Schema (SQL DDL)

 create table users (